Nisa helmeted warrior: Description

 The head is covered by a hemispherical helmet, strongly flattened from the sides.
 It is equipped with slanted downward brim.
 Their edges are strongly broken off, making it difficult to determine the exact shape.
 A massive longitudinal ridge runs along the top of the helmet, with a height at the top reaching 5 cm.
 Figured cheekpieces are attached to this rim on the sides of the head with loops, colored in red paint.
 The cheekpieces are long, descending almost to the bottom of the chin.
 The back edge has an arched outline, in the middle of the front there is a pointed protrusion.
 The front plane of each cheekpiece is occupied by a large relief image of the emblem of Zeus: a bunch of lightning bolts, equipped with a pair of spread wings.

 The face and hair of the statue are painted in a rich red-brown color, the iris of the eyes is brown, the pupil is black, on it a highlight is given with white paint, giving the look a natural liveliness.
 The outer surface of the helmet is painted white, which possibly indicates that it is made of iron.
 The chin straps are painted bright red.
 The back side of the helmet brim has the same color.

 The head was made by an experienced sculptor, with great realism and attention to detail, and the helmet as a good copy of known combat headgear of the Hellenistic period.
-Similar helmets are typical of the end of the 4th century BCE, and can be seem on the coins of Seleucus or the Bactrian satrap Sophytes.
+Similar helmets are typical of the end of the 4th century BCE, and can be seem on the coins of Seleucus or Sophytes.